 Trees produce sap when they are trimmed or pruned but in winter, sap is less active.
 This means that there is less ‘bleeding’ from the tree which is unsightly and also a waste of precious energy.

-Winter pruning stimulates spring growth and as there is less overall growth to support, more energy can be put into bud production which results in a bushier tree and quick hiding of old pruning cuts.
-Removing dead or crossing branches is essential for the overall health and appearance of the tree, this also reduces congestion which aesthetically looks much better and aids air circulation.
+Winter pruning stimulates spring growth and as there is less overall growth to support, more energy can be put into bud production.
+This results in a bushier tree and subsequently quick hiding of old pruning cuts.
+Removing dead or crossing branches is essential for the overall health and appearance of the tree.
+This also reduces congestion which aesthetically looks much better and aids air circulation.

 3. Healthier Trees

 Diseases and insects which damage trees thrive in the warm summer months and also during wet autumns.
-Pruning trees in winter therefore means that there is less likelihood of these insects getting into the pruning cuts and limits the chance that diseases such as dutch elm disease, oak wilt and fire blight can spread between plants.
+Pruning trees in winter therefore means that there is less likelihood of these insects getting into the pruning cuts.
+Additionally, it limits the chance that diseases such as dutch elm disease, oak wilt and fire blight can spread between plants.

 Trimming or cutting trees in winter also gives the plants more time to heal before they begin to regrow in Spring.

 Sometimes disease or weakness can be hard to spot and if you have broken or weak branches that aren't attended to, these can break off during high winds or storms; this is potentially dangerous or damaging to people and property.
 Regular pruning and checking over of your tree health means you can catch issues early on before they become dangerous.